 As an online business, you undoubtedly control your message very carefully.
 Such control is impossible with user-generated content.
 The users are not your employees so they may end up saying or moving conversations in directions you are not anticipating.
 This is particularly true if you launch a product that does not meet expectations.
 If you can’t stand the idea of losing control over the content and message on your site to some extent, then allowing user-generated content is a mistake.

 Overall, user-generated content is considered a positive development for most sites.
-Having said this, make sure you take all necessary steps to protect your site and educate yourself on what is involved in dealing with this type of user interaction.
+Having said this, make sure you take all necessary steps to protect your website and educate yourself on what is involved in dealing with this type of user interaction.
 Don’t hesitate to contact me if you need assistance.

 Richard A. Chapo, Esq.